isomerpages/ogp-isomer/_what-is-isomer/About us/What is IsomerCMS.md

 description: ""
 third_nav_title: About us
 ---
 IsomerCMS stands for **Content Management System**.
-This is the interface through which Public Officers can make edits and publish changes to their websites themselves, without having to go through any third party.
+This is the platform through which Public Officers can make edits and publish changes to their websites themselves, without having to go through any third party.

 #### What can I do on IsomerCMS?
-You can do the following actions:

 - Create and manage site pages
 - Edit page content